Joaquín Loriga

 Joaquín Loriga Taboada (23 September 1895 in Lalín – 18 July 1927 in Cuatro Vientos Airport) was a Galician aviation pioneer.
-In 1926 as a Captain promoted, together with two pilots and three mechanical engineers, and completed the first long-distance flight from Madrid to Manila of over eleven thousand miles.
+In 1926 as a captain, together with two pilots and three mechanical engineers, completed the first long-distance flight from Madrid to Manila of over eleven thousand miles.

 The trip, which took 128 flight hours, hopped through North Africa, the Middle East, South Asia, Southeast Asia, Macao, Aparri in northern Luzon and then finally on to Manila.
 Only Loriga's plane completed the flight.

 Career

-Raised in a stately house known by the parish as Pazo de Liñares in Lalín, he joined the army and the pilots division in the Spanish Military Aviation Service in 1920.
+Raised in a stately house known by the parish as Pazo de Liñares in Lalín, he joined the army and the pilots division of the Spanish Military Aviation Service in 1920.

 Rif War

-In 1922, during the Rif War, Loriga commanded the 3rd squadron, operating the De Havilland DH-4, that provided air support to military bases surrounded by the local rebels.
+In 1922, during the Rif War, Loriga commanded the 3rd Squadron, operating the De Havilland DH-4, that provided air support to military bases surrounded by the local rebels.
 He distinguished himself in the relief of the besieged strongholds of Vélez de la Gomera and Miskrel-la, in March–April 1922.
 On 22 March 1924, in a combined operation with a squadron of Bristol F.2 Fighters commanded by Juan Antonio Ansaldo, his unit destroyed a Dorand AR.2, the only plane held by the Republic of the Rif, and hidden by the Rifians at Tizzi Moren, southwest of Alhucemas.

 Loriga was cited for bravery with the Militar Medal for his services during the war and promoted to work in the Cuatro Vientos Airport in the Spanish capital.